Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Experimental setup

-The blade trap, which follows a typical structure, comprises four blade electrodes with a spacing of 460 µm, operated in an ultra-high vacuum (see Ref. \cite{jeon_experimental_2023} for more details of the trap).
-The trap rf voltage has a frequency of 15.3 MHz and a voltage of 700 V, and the secular frequencies of the trap are 1.25 Mhz, 1.28 Mhz for the radial directions, and 120 kHz for the axial direction, respectively.
+The blade trap, which follows a typical structure, comprises four blade electrodes with a spacing of 460 µm, operated in an ultra-high vacuum (see \cite{jeon_experimental_2023} for more details of the trap).
+The trap rf voltage has a frequency of 15.3 MHz and an amplitude of 700 V, and the secular frequencies of the trap are 1.25 MHz, 1.28 MHz for the radial directions ($0.41\hat{x}'+0.91\hat{y}'$, $0.91\hat{x}'-0.41\hat{y}'$), and 120 kHz for the axial direction ($\hat{z}'$), respectively.
+A 369-nm Doppler cooling beam is injected in $\hat{x}'+\hat{z}'$ direction to have non-zero overlaps with the three principal axes.
 The 369-nm fluorescence is collected by a homemade lens assembly with 0.34 NA and counted by an EMCCD or a PMT for imaging and state detection.
-Raman transition scheme is equivalent to that of the surface trap, and the Raman beams with a waist of 10 µm are injected in perpendicular configuration.
+Raman transition scheme is equivalent to that of the surface trap, and the Raman beams with a waist of 10 µm are injected in perpendicular configuration as shown in Fig. \ref{fig_setup}(b).
 Tuning of the dc voltages for stray field compensation is achieved through additionally installed electrodes, supplied by a high voltage power supply (SRS PS350).
-Note that, in the blade trap, the micromotion compensated by the tuning electric field is in a perpendicular direction to the ion displacement due to the rf field profile of the trap.
+Note that, in the blade trap, the excess micromotion compensated by the tuning electric field is in a perpendicular direction to the ion displacement due to the rf field profile of the trap.